 Poncho Jacket Huayruru Largo 2

-Combintaion of a vintage poncho Huayruru (Red and black) from Warisata, province of Omasuyos in La Paz, and a vintage Fashions by Rose 1980's short sleeved biker leather jacket.
+Combination of a vintage poncho Huayruru (Red and black) from Warisata, province of Omasuyos in La Paz, and a vintage Fashions by Rose 1980's short sleeved biker leather vest.

 A typical Aymara textile where the dominant design feature is the stripe.
 It is believed that the stripes were inspired by the topography of the land, the horizontal levels as one traverses the Altiplano.

 The significance of colors is important to note.
-Huayruru (Aymara) and Wayruru (Quechua) is a small red and black seed believed to be a powerful good luck charm used by the incas for protection.
-This protection is translated to the Huayruru Ponchos,as they were worn by the ‘guereros’.
+Huayruru (Aymara) and Wayruru (Quechua) is a small red and black seed believed to be a powerful good luck charm used by the Incas for protection.
+This protection is translated to the Huayruru Ponchos, as they were worn by the ‘Guerreros’.
 Red represents the blood that has been spilled during the fights for liberation, and the black represents death and the mourning for these fights.

-All of out jackets are one of a kind.
+All of our jackets are one of a kind.

 Leather Jacket Length: 17"